Disney Plus in October 2020: every new movie and TV show

 Below, you’ll find what’s new on Disney Plus in October 2020.
 We’ve put a few of our highlights in bold.

-If you're in the UK, scroll to the bottom, and you'll find region-specific Disney Plus movies and shows coming in October 2020 there.
+If you're in the UK, click here or scroll to the bottom, and you'll find region-specific Disney Plus movies and shows coming in October 2020 there.

 - How to watch the Marvel movies in order